 The comprehensive fee schedule for the High Point University DPT Program is set annually.
 The comprehensive fee includes all tuition and University fees, and is a convenient way for students to determine their investment accurately.
-The comprehensive fee does not include books or course-specific fees.
+The comprehensive fee does not include books.
 Please bear in mind that the comprehensive fee is revised on an annual basis.
-For a detailed costs of attendance for the 2020-2021 academic year, including additional estimates of expenses related to costs of living, please see the table below:
+For a detailed costs of attendance for the 2022-2023 academic year, including additional estimates of expenses related to costs of living, please review the table below:

 All applicants accepted into the High Point University Doctor of Physical Therapy program must accept or decline our offer of conditional admission by returning the Intent to Enroll document to the Office of Graduate Admissions no later than date given on acceptance letter or by submitting your matriculation deposit, a non-refundable deposit of $1,000, which will be applied towards your first semester tuition.
 If you do not deposit nor return the Intent to Enroll form by the deadline, the Admissions Committee reserves the right to offer your place in the class to another candidate.

 For the High Point University policy on crediting any charges paid based on date of withdrawal, please refer to the information on https://www.highpoint.edu/studentaccounts/withdrawal-information/graduate.

 Payment of all tuition and fees is due at the beginning of each term of enrollment.